Bunya Mountains Trip, Bunya Mountains and Girraween National Parks, Clarence Valley Bushwalking Club

 We travelled south again and most stopped at our planned lunch break at the Standing Stones Cottage where Ray had thoughtfully booked a surprise birthday tea for one of the group.
 We procured two cakes and a candle as there were two birthdays to celebrate.
 We then headed down the range to arrive home.

-Our Club of the Month is Clarence Valley Bushwalking Club
+Our Club of the Month for January 2021 is Clarence Valley Bushwalking Club

 Clarence Valley Bushwalkers Inc. was founded in 1997 by a small Group of interested bushwalkers.
 Since then membership has grown to approximately 90 members.